Home / Meat and Poultry Recipes / Juicy Grilled Ground Pork Burger Recipe with Bacon

 A grilled pork burger on a white plate with the top of the burger.

-Are pork burgers better for you than beef?
+Is this ground pork burger recipe better for you than beef?
 The short answer is, no. If you want a healthier burger turn to chicken or turkey.
 Pork burgers are very similar in calories to ones made with ground beef.
 They both, however, are very high in protein coming in around 27 grams each.

 If you love this recipe, try: